-- 1. On the last day of the month when any enrollee ceases to be eligible; - 2.
-On the date a dental plan terminates.
-If that should occur, the subscriber will have the opportunity to enroll in another PEBB dental plan; - 3.
-For an employee and their dependents, on the last day of the month the employment relationship is terminated.
-The employment relationship is considered terminated: - On the date specified in an employee's letter of resignation; or - On the date specified in any contract or hire letter, or on the effective date of an employer-initiated termination notice. - 4.
-For a continuation coverage subscriber, a retiree, or a survivor who submits a written request to terminate dental coverage, enrollment in dental coverage will be terminated the last day of the month in which the PEBB Program receives the request or on the last day of the month specified in the termination request, whichever is later.
+• For a retiree, a survivor, or continuation coverage subscriber who submits a written request to terminate dental coverage, enrollment in dental coverage will be terminated the last day of the month in which the PEBB Program receives the request or on the last day of the month specified in the termination request, whichever is later.
 If the request is received on the first day of the month, dental coverage will be terminated on the last day of the previous month.